utdal/visium_spatial_analysis_tool/README.md

 The outputs generated are stored to `Processed_files` directory which is a custom directory which is provided by the user during the run-time.

-#### 2. Fetching *surrounding* and *other* neurons
+#### 2. Fetching *surrounding* and *other* barcodes
-This function processes a Final_matrix and a Neuronal_barcode file one-at-a-time for all the file(s) to fetch Surrounding and Other neurons.
+This function processes a Final_matrix and a Neuronal_barcode file one-at-a-time for all the file(s) to fetch Surrounding and Other barcodes.
 After processing, the files are saved to the directories under `/Processed_files; "Surrounding" and "Other"`.

-Note: In this functionality, there is an additional `merge` step that is run on `Multiple`, `Surrounding` and `Other` neurons and saved to the `/Processed_files` directory.
+Note: In this functionality, an additional `merge` step is executed on the `Multiple` neurons, and `Surrounding` and `Other` barcodes.
+These merged files are saved to the `/Processed_files` directory.

 Inputs needed during this run:
    > - Final_matrix: Directory path to final matrices